 - Students need to be at the table!

 Positive Focus on Change Increases Momentum

 Regarding my first conference takeaway, it is noted that organizational change efforts often focus on problems that need to be “fixed” by some change initiative.
-During that memorable conference, David Cooperider, third “guru guide” in my series on executive consulting and father of an approach to organizational change called appreciative inquiry, lead a three-day conference within a framework for finding ways to appreciate what is working and amplifying it.
+During that memorable conference, David Cooperider, third “guru guide” in my series on executive consulting and father of an approach to organizational change called appreciative inquiry, led a three-day conference within a framework for finding ways to appreciate what is working and amplifying it.
 From micro-financing women in developing countries to technology advances that support sustainable growth, appreciative inquiry was the framework that guided some of the best business minds to consider change for good.

 In contrast to other organizational change approaches, appreciative inquiry takes a positive perspective to organizational change and development by focusing on, leveraging, and amplifying an organization’s strengths (Cooperrider & Whitney, 2005).
-While focus on problems is sometimes necessary, a sole focus can sap momentum and energy that change leaders bring to the table.
-Focus on problems also tends to be “past-oriented” while a focus on strength and vision development examines current reality and dreams for the future.
+While focusing on problems is sometimes necessary, a sole focus can sap momentum and energy that change leaders bring to the table.
+Focusing on problems also tends to be “past-oriented” while a focus on strength and vision development examines current reality and dreams for the future.

 Initiating the Inquiry and the Four D Cycle

-Ai begins with “initiating the inquiry” which involves determining the subject of change.
+Appreciative inquiry begins with “initiating the inquiry” which involves determining the subject of change.
 At ALP we facilitate this work with change leaders and to help refine and identify some guiding questions.
 We use appreciative inquiry with teams and community members across a district to facilitate deep considerations about the direction and momentum of change.
 The following include some inquires from work we have done:

 - How do we nurture a learning environment of diversity and inclusivity?

 - How do we align our values and learning models among our district’s various divisions and departments as well as our external community?